T

 “Given the significant health consequences of loneliness and isolation, we must prioritize building social connection the same way we have prioritized other critical public health issues,” writes Dr. Murthy.

-Sharing Dr. Murthy’s understanding of how social connection influences well-being is the Austin-based African American Mental Health and Wellness Program (AMEN).
+Sharing Dr. Murthy’s understanding of how social connection influences well-being is the Austin-based AMEN program.

 AMEN is a unique community wellness initiative led by the University of Texas at Austin School of Nursing, Mt.
 Zion Baptist Church, and Rehoboth Baptist Church.
-Funded by Austin Public Health, one of its primary objectives is to improve the mental health and wellness of the African American community
+Funded by Austin Public Health, one of its primary objectives is to improve the mental health and wellness in their community.

 To build a sustainable, community-wide support system, AMEN also engages with healthcare providers, social service organizations, and local government.
 Participants work to raise awareness around mental health, reduce mental health stigma, and improve mental health outcomes.